How To Dye Reddish Hair Blonde

 The transition from natural red to blonde hair is not as easy as a walk in the park.
 Red hair has some of the most potent pigments and molecules attached to it.

 Hence, it will be difficult to remove the pigments in one session.
-It will, in fact, take several sessions before you can get blonde hair.
+It will, in fact, take several sessions of hair treatment before you can get blonde hair.
 However, converting your hair from red to blonde is not impossible.

 Blonde hair is a light shade compared to red hair.
 Hence, you will need to bleach your hair to turn it from reddish to blonde.
 Bear in mind the consequences of bleaching your hair.

 Blonde hair, like red hair, has more sub-types in color.
-Ensure that you have a good idea of the hair color you want.
-The most common blonde hair shades are platinum, ash, and gold.
+So, it’s important to consult a professional and check out different blonde hair color ideas to get a good idea of the hair color you want.
+The most common blonde hair dye shades are platinum, ash, and gold.
 Alternatively, you can try a combination of red and blonde, which will give you a strawberry blonde look.

 If you are considering keeping your red hair and adding a blonde touch to it, you can try that as well.